VoxelCubes/AdvancedAsciiArt/README.md

   * Still slower than lum
 ---
 ### See the difference
-_Note: to improve results, try increase the brightness and/or contrast of your image.
+_Note: to improve results, try increasing the brightness and/or contrast of your image.
 You do not need to make them grayscale beforehand._

 Original|Slight tweaks